grafana/grafana/contribute/backend/errors.md

 the `NewBase` function call.
 For dynamic messages or more options, refer to the `errutil` package's GoDocs.

-Errors are then constructed using the `Base.Errorf` method, which functions like the [fmt.Errorf](https://pkg.go.dev/fmt#Errorf) method except that it creates an `errutil.Error`.
+You can then construct errors using the `Base.Errorf` method, which functions like the [fmt.Errorf](https://pkg.go.dev/fmt#Errorf) method except that it creates an `errutil.Error`.